 Here are some side dishes I love to pair with this vegan tteokbokki:

-- Drinks - teas like green tea or brown rice tea, bubble tea, iced lemon barley water
+- Drinks - roasted rice tea, green tea, iced lemon barley water

 ❔Commonly asked questions